navkar/Predictions/README.md

 #### 2024 - 2025

-* Post-COVID era will start in 2024.
+* Post-COVID era will start in 2024 and uses digital currency completely.
+* New form of Social media shall be discovered.
+End of Facebook/Instagram.
 * Aftermath in USA and asset values will go down.
-Houses and Bond markets will collapse.
+Housing and Bond markets will collapse.
-* Only Physical Gold/Silver bar/coins and Bitcoin will work.
+  - Only Physical Gold/Silver bar/coins and Bitcoin will work.
 * Covid will move to Animals.
 Mass animal species extinctions are possible.
 * Slaughter free meat will be in vogue.
 * Democratic movement in China.